itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	Text: ( 'To' |  'to' | 'A' | 'a' | 'the' | 'The' | WORD | ANY_OTHER)+;

-Here we have to be careful.
-Since the rule text has no distinct terminator, only keywords which are not used as terminators for `Text` types in boilerplates can be added.
+Here we have to be careful regarding the limitations of the parser.
+Since the rule text has no distinct terminator, only keywords which are not used as terminators for `Text` types can be added.

 To add further informations for an entity the user can create a description for each entity using the type `SentenceWithReferences`.
 Such a sentence consists of `textWithReferences` and a `punctuation`.